Clydebank 3

 8th October 1966

-Arbroath2-1Queen of South
+Arbroath2-1Queen of the South

 Brechin City4-1Alloa Athletic